We’ve gained a good understanding of assignment as a tool in modeling, as well

 values shown on a display screen.

-Alternatively, we can model a withdrawal processor as a procedure that takes as input a balance and a stream of amounts to withdraw and produces the stream of successive balances in the account:
+input a balance and a stream of amounts to withdraw and produces the stream of

-implements a well-defined mathematical function whose
+Stream-withdraw implements a well-defined mathematical function whose

 output is fully determined by its input.
 Suppose, however, that the input

-is the stream of successive values typed by the user and
+amount-stream is the stream of successive values typed by the user and

 that the resulting stream of balances is displayed.
 Then, from the perspective